Perimeter and Area Class 6 Solutions Question Answer

 Question 6.

-A farmer has a rectangular field having length 230 m and breadth 160 m.
+A farmer has a rectangular field with having length of 230 m and a breadth of 160 m.
 He wants to fence it with 3 rounds of rope as shown.
 What is the total length of rope needed?

-Perimeter and Area Class 6 Solutions Question Answer 1
+Perimeter and Area Class 6 Solutions Question Answer Page 132 Q6

 Solution: